 California Man Sentenced for Possession with Intent to Distribute Heroin

-On October 9, 2014, Roberto Sanchez Quiroz, 29, of Sanger, California, was sentenced to five years (60 months) in prison for possession with intent to distribute 100 grams or more of heroin.
-Following the prison term, Quiroz will serve four years on supervised release.
+United States Attorney Joe Kelly announced that on September 14, 2018, Alberto Giovanni Zamora, 34, of Oxnard, California, was sentenced to 10 years (120 months) in prison for possession with intent to distribute one kilogram or more of a mixture or substance containing heroin.
+Following the prison term, Zamora will serve five years on supervised release.